jnccneto/AwsResourceScheduler/README.md

         Value: "Resource Project Group Used in DashBoard for grouping resources"

         Key: "Scheduler:Flag"
-        Value: True|False
+        Value: Exec|False
-        If True Resources is managed by Scheduler.
+        If Exec Resources is managed by Scheduler.
 If False or non existant, no action is taken

         Key: "Scheduler:Timings"
         Value: "0600:2000"